alizadaa/Single-cell_RNA-seq_Co-expression_Analysis_Ovary/README.md

-# Single-cell_RNAseq_Correlation_Analysis
+# Single-cell_RNAseq_Correlation_Analysis.
+Correlations analysis of genes across all cells and within specific cell clusters of single-cell RNA-seq datasets.
+The script can be used to predict transcription factors controlling genes of interest within specific cell clusters (e.g. gene-regulatory factors within germ cell clusters that regulate the germline genes and piRNA pathway genes in the Drosophila ovary).

-Correlations of genes with piRNA pathway genes using single-cell RNA-seq datasets from the Drosophila ovary.
-Co-expression analysis encompassing total ovary and germline ovarian cluster-specific correlation of transcription factors with the germline piRNA pathway genes
+# Steps below determine co-expression correlations of genes with piRNA pathway genes using single-cell RNA-seq datasets from the Drosophila larva ovary encompassing total ovary data as well as ovarian germline-specific correlations

 [![DOI](https://zenodo.org/badge/{754750835}.svg)](https://zenodo.org/badge/latestdoi/{754750835})